deveshio/IPBOT/Readme.md

     - Log in using credentials from `credentials.json`.
     - Access the shared Idea board.
     - Retrieve and download the topmost pin image.
-    - Log out and rename the image to its URL (or another convention).
+    - Log out and rename the image to its URL.
 4. **Gemini API:** Sends the image to Gemini and chooses a caption (from 10 options, randomly) only if the returned random number matches, to avoid spam.
 5. **Instagram Actions:**
     - Log in using credentials from `credentials.json`.
-    - Create a post, upload the processed image, set caption.
+    - Create a post, upload the processed image, and sets the generated caption.
     - Log out and close Firefox.
 6. **Caption Handling:** Maintains 10 prewritten captions (to prevent repetitive Gemini requests and blocking).
 7. **Error Handling:** Logs errors and provides troubleshooting hints.